 5 TV And Movie Vehicle Graphics You Might Just Love

-Besides our streets, highways, stop lights, and parking lots, over the years, vehicle wraps and decals have reached us through our screens as well.
+Besides our streets, highways, stop lights, and parking lots, over the years, vehicle graphics have reached us through our screens as well.
 Through the TV shows and movies we watch, lasting impressions are being made not just in business, but pop culture as well.

 Here are 5 memorable TV & movie vehicle graphics we think you’ll love!

-Known as the Ecto-1, Ghostbusters Cadillac Miller-Meteor features the iconic film’s logo, and is the perfect vehicle for any ragtag group of parapsychologist looking to get into the ghost trapping business.
+Known as the Ecto-1, Ghostbusters Cadillac Miller-Meteor features the iconic film’s logo as vehicle graphics, and is the perfect vehicle for any ragtag group of parapsychologist looking to get into the ghost trapping business.
 Released by the Miller-Meteor company in 1959, this ambulance/hearse combo was suppose to be black before the film’s cinematographer pointed out how often the car would be shot at night.
 Thus, the white and red classic we all know today was born.

 Although largely unseen upon its release, Quentin Tarantino’s Death Proof has since developed a sort of cult following among cinephiles and gearheads alike.
 Starring Kurt Russell as a psychopath stunt driver who likes to take unsuspecting women for deadly drives in his free time, the film’s real star is the 1970 Chevrolet Nova featured in the film’s poster.
 Fun fact: Of the seven cars used for the movie, only two survived—one of which now belongs to the 17-year-old son of the stunt driver who performed many of the film’s daunting sequences.